-2.2 Safety advice
+2.3 Safety advice

-A number of safety instructions need to be followed to operate the vehicle safely.
-Therefore, read this manual carefully.
+A number of safety instructions need to be followed to operate the model described safely.
+Therefore read this instruction and all further instructions included carefully.
 The safety instructions are highlighted in the text and are referred to at the relevant passages.

-The vehicle has various information and warning labels at prominent locations.
-Do not remove information/warning labels.
+Various information and warning labels are attached in prominent locations on the model described.
+Do not remove any information or warning labels.
 If they are missing, you or others may not recognize dangers and may therefore be injured.

-Degrees of risk and symbols
+2.4 Degrees of risk and symbols